What is a Birth Flower? A Handy Guide for Discovering Your Birthday Bloom

 What is the birth flower for February?

-February is a notoriously cold month, with very few flowers blooming in this particular part of the winter season.
+February is a notoriously cold month, with very few flowers in bloom.
 Violets, however, tend to thrive in the coldest months in their native habitat of dense woodlands, and their deep purple and blue hues can be seen peppering the British countryside as we edge further into spring.
 Violets typically have heart-shaped leaves and rounded petals, and come in a variety of shades including yellow and cream.
 They are considered to symbolise modesty, faithfulness, and wisdom.

 Similar to violets, irises grow naturally in the drier regions of the Northern Hemisphere and are seen to thrive more in the colder months.
-Irises tend to have three to six downturned petals and three petals that point upwards.
-Like violets, they display glorious purple tones which stand out among the gloomy winter landscapes.
+Irises tend to have 3 to 6 downturned petals and 3 petals that point upwards.
+Like violets, they display glorious purple tones which stand out in the gloomy winter landscape.

 What is the birth flower for March?

-As one of the first flowers to bloom at the beginning of spring, the daffodil is thought to symbolise new beginnings and prosperity.
-Traditionally appearing in varying shades of sunny yellow and soft cream, daffodils are made up of six petals and a trumpet-shaped centre with intricate frills to the petal edges.
-One of the sunniest flowers to bloom in the UK, daffodils are perfect for filling homes with splashes of spring cheer, to symbolise the warmer months being just around the corner.
+As one of the first flowers to bloom in spring, the daffodil is thought to symbolise new beginnings and prosperity.
+Traditionally appearing in varying shades of sunny yellow and soft cream, daffodils are made up of 6 petals and a trumpet-shaped centre with intricate frills to the petal edges.
+Daffodils are perfect for filling homes with splashes of spring cheer, to symbolise the warmer months being just around the corner.

 What is the birth flower for April?